amplelabs/OpenChalmersBot/README.md

 ```

 You will need to add your Lex chat bot info indicated above.
 You can also give this role to all your Lex bot, which usually is not a good idea.
 THere are two roles you need to modify the same way, and you can just do it with the AWS IAM console.
 The `<YOUR BOT>` name can be find in the AWS Lex console.
-The `arn` for these roles will be need by the front end also, otherwise it won't have the permission to call any Lex functions.